la-haute-societe/craft-elasticsearch/elasticsearch-quickstart.md

 ## Production

-If you need a hassle-free, secure, scalable & production-ready solution, [Elastic Cloud](elasticsearch-cloud) is the way to go.
+If you need a hassle-free, secure, scalable & production-ready solution, [Elastic Cloud][elasticsearch-cloud] is the way to go.

 [elasticsearch-cloud]: https://www.elastic.co/cloud/elasticsearch-service